Remarks

 This bill funds priorities of the Architect of the Capitol in order to support the Capitol's aging infrastructure and promote the safety and health of employees and visitors.

-I appreciate the work you've done on many important programs supported by the Interior bill.
+I want to thank Chair McCollum and Ranking Member Joyce for the work they've done on many important programs supported by the Interior bill.

 This bill funds priorities and concerns of Members on both sides of the aisle and does many good things for the preservation of our natural resources.